hannahd049/Final-Project-CogoliDees/CS2100ProjectFolder/README.md

 - The system retrieves and displays games that match the predicted genre

 # Key Techniques:
-# Text Processing
+-Text Processing
    - Combined multiple text fields into a single input string
    - Cleaned and normalized text
    - Tokenized text using BERT tokenizer
-# Feature Extraction
+-Feature Extraction
    - Used BERT embeddings to generate contextual representations of each game
    - Explored Word2Vec as an alternate feature extraction method.
-   - Compared different embedding strategies to see the effect on classification accuracy
+   - Compared different embedding strategies to see the effect on classification accuracy -Classification
-# Classification
    - Trained and supervised a machine learning model to predict the primary game genre
    - Evaluated multiple classifiers
    - Used BERT-based embeddings to improve prediction quality
-   - Measured performance accuracy, precision, and recall
+   - Measured performance accuracy, precision, and recall -Clustering
-# Clustering
    - Compared cluster grouping to actual genres to analyze model behavior
-   - Used clustering to support keyword-based game recommendations
+   - Used clustering to support keyword-based game recommendations -Keyword Search
-# Keyword Search
    - Implemented a simple keyword search tool
    - Mapped user keywords to the closest game genre using the classifier
    - Returned a list of games whose mebeddings are most similar to the user's input